Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(socket.remoteAddress, socket.remotePort);

-DNS is the naming system that maps domain names to records.
-For backend Node work, the most visible records are address records.
-A name such as example.com can produce IPv4 addresses, IPv6 addresses, aliases, mail routing records, text records, service records, and reverse-lookup records.
-The connection path only needs an address record, but production debugging often needs the other ones too.
+DNS is the naming system behind that first step.
+A name such as example.com can have IPv4 records, IPv6 records, aliases, mail records, text records, service records, and reverse-lookup records.
+A normal TCP connection only needs an address record, but debugging production DNS often means checking the other record types too.

-A domain name is a structured DNS name made of labels. api.example.com has the labels api, example, and com.
-DNS treats the full name as a position inside its naming tree, with the rightmost labels closer to the top of the hierarchy.
-A hostname is a domain name used to identify a host for connection purposes.
-In application code, the two words get mixed constantly.
-The useful distinction is narrower: a hostname is the name you pass when you want an address for a network endpoint.
+A domain name is made from labels. api.example.com has the labels api, example, and com.
+DNS reads that full name as a position inside the DNS hierarchy, with the rightmost labels closer to the top.
+A hostname is a domain name used for reaching a host.
+In application code, people use both words loosely.
+The practical version is simple - a hostname is the name you pass when you want an address for a network endpoint.

-That separation matters when an error surfaces.
-A DNS failure means the name-to-record step failed.
-A TCP failure means an address existed and the connection step failed.
-Higher client libraries often wrap both under one request error, so logging the lower code matters.
+That order helps when you read errors.
+A DNS error means the name could not be turned into the needed record.
+A TCP error means Node had an address and the connection step failed.
+Many client libraries wrap both inside one request error, so keep the lower-level fields in your logs -

 socket.on('error', err => {